-Requirements for obtaining a visaIf you wish to visit Sweden and the other Schengen countries, you must have
+If you wish to visit Sweden and the other Schengen countries, you must have

 - money for your keep and for the journey home.
 Sweden requires that you have SEK 450 for each day spent in Sweden.
 In certain circumstances, this amount may be lower, for example in the case of a young child, if the cost of food and accommodation is paid in advance or if you are going to stay with relatives or friends.
 You must be able to demonstrate that you have sufficient funds for your keep with the help, for example, of bank statements or a document in which the person inviting you to Sweden promises to meet all expenses during the visit

 - individual medical travel insurance which covers the costs which could arise as a result of emergency medical assistance, emergency hospitalisation or medical repatriation.
-The insurance should cover costs of at least EUR 30,000 and be valid in all the Schengen countries
+The insurance should cover costs of at least EUR 30,000 and be valid in all the Schengen country.

 Some requirements differ from country to country.
 It is therefore important that you check what applies in your case.
 The requirements may change depending on the current circumstances.
-You will find more information and contact information on the website of the relevant embassy.
-Click on the link in the right column to find the appropriate embassy.
+You will find more information on the website of the relevant embassy.
+Click on the link at the bottom of the page find the appropriate embassy.

-Special agreement for certain countriesSpecial rules apply for citizens of Albania, Bosnia-Herzegovina, Russia, Macedonia, Moldavia, Montenegro, Serbia and the Ukraine due to the Visa Facilitation Agreement concluded between these countries and the EU.
-More information about this agreement can be obtained from the embassies and consulates of the EU Member States in these eight countries.
+Special rules apply for citizens of Albania, Armenia, Azerbaijan, Bosnia-Herzegovina, Georgia, Macedonia, Moldavia, Montenegro, Russia, Serbia and Ukraine due to the Visa Facilitation Agreement concluded between these countries and the EU.
+More information about this agreement can be obtained from the embassies and consulates of the EU Member States in these countries.

-Applying for a visaYou should hand in your visa application to a Swedish mission abroad.
+You should hand in your visa application to a Swedish embassy or consulate-general.
 In certain countries, Sweden is represented by another Schengen country.
 There are also countries where Sweden does not have its own mission and is not represented by another country.
-If this is the case, anyone wishing to hand in a visa application must travel to the nearest country where there is a Swedish mission.
-If you intend to hand in your visa application at another Schengen country's mission abroad, you should contact the mission in advance.
-In such cases, it is this country's documentary requirements which will apply.
-The documents should also be translated into the language of that country.
-To apply for a visa, you must fill in the form Application for Schengen Visa.
+If this is the case, anyone wishing to hand in a visa application must travel to the nearest country where there is a Swedish embassy or consulate-general.

-Ensure your application is complete To enable the authorities to process your application, you must clearly state:
+To enable the authorities to process your application, you must clearly state

 - Why you are visiting Sweden